omarwarsame/jenkins_server/README.md

 **How to Contribute**
 ---

-1. Clone repo and create a new branch: `https://github.com/OmarWarsame/jenkins_server.git`
+1. Clone repo and create a new branch: `https://github.com/OmarWarsame/jenkins_server.git -b <new-branch-name>`
 2. Make changes and test
 3. Submit Pull Request with comprehensive description of changes